Codepath-Juan-Yousef-Chris/Group-Project/README.md

 # Group-Project
 Group project for CodepathU

+The App
+SFArtOpenings is an app that allows the user to find current and upcoming art openings and ongoing art exhibits in San Francisco.
+It allows users to get directions to events,  to chat with others at the event and to leave reviews

 Required User Stories:
 - [ ] User can view a TableView of art gallery opening receptions currently happening in San Francisco from Parse reflecting Alan Bamberger’s Art Business.com “San Francisco Art Openings Calendar.”
 - [ ] In the event list, user can view event with the gallery picture, gallery name, partial exhibit description, and time and date of opening reception.
 Custom cell should be designed with the proper Auto Layout settings.